 Interest rate risk results from changes in the market interest rates which cause the fair value of financial instruments or the future cash flow to fluctuate.
-The Consolidated Company's interest rate risk primarily results from floating rate investments classified as available-for-sale financial assets.
+The Consolidated Company's interest rate risk primarily results from floating rate investments classified as financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income.